-Notices shall be posted at each IDEA Greater Cincinnati, Inc. ("IDEA Cincinnati") campus requiring all visitors to first report to the campus administrative office.
-This policy shall apply to parents, board members, volunteers, social service workers, invited speakers, maintenance and repair persons not employed by IDEA Greater Cincinnati, Inc., vendors, representatives of the news media, former students, and any other campus visitors.
+Notices shall be posted at each IDEA campus requiring all visitors to first report to the campus administrative office.
+This policy shall apply to parents/guardians, board members, volunteers, social service workers, invited speakers, maintenance and repair persons not employed by IDEA, vendors, representatives of the news media, former students, and any other campus visitors.